nick-jhlee/GL-LowPopArt/README.md

-Codes for the following paper: [_GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for (Adaptive) Generalized Low-Rank Trace Regression_](https://openreview.net/forum?id=TyArXyYnvz).
+Codes for the following paper: GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for (Adaptive) Generalized Low-Rank Trace Regression.

 # Before Running
 You require a license of [Mosek](https://www.mosek.com) to run the codes.